reusabledata/reusabledata/README.md

 The license for our site and curated reusability assessments is available at http://reusabledata.org/license.txt.

-Any questions can be referred to help at reusabledata dot org.
+We suggest using out track for questions (https://github.com/reusabledata/reusabledata/issues), but can also be can be reached at help at reusabledata dot org.